-3. Make them laugh.
 Laughter helps create a bond, especially when the time in which to create that bond and bring out those really interesting expressions is very limited.
-Keep your session light hearted, and you’re likely to gain their trust; and get that photograph.
+Keep your session light-hearted, and you’re likely to gain their trust and get that photograph.

-4. Take a lot of photographs.
-If you take only a few photographs, its likely that each of those photographs is going to become an “event”, bringing your sitter’s focus back to the camera, and not to you.
-When you become the “event” then the sitter is more likely to look at you.
-Not the camera, not the lens… you can take a cue from the previous tip.
+If you take only a few photographs, it’s likely that each of those photographs is going to become an “event”, bringing your sitter’s focus back to the camera, and not keeping it on you as a person.
+When “you” become the “event” then the sitter is more likely to look at you, and not at the camera or the lens… You can take a cue from the previous tip.

-Photo: Simon Pais-Thomas5.
-Let them loosen up.
-Usually, the best shots from a session happen towards the end.
-Unless the sitter is a professional model, its always difficult to open up and be themselves.
-Being in front of the camera is difficult if you’re not experienced.
-Get the sitter to talk, chat, tell a few jokes, let them loosen up and lose that rigidity!
+Being in front of the camera is difficult if you’re not experienced, and it’s important to recognize that.
+Get the sitter to talk, chat, tell a few jokes, let them loosen up, and lose that rigidity!

-This post was inspired from an interview with British Celebrity photographer Rankin (some of it NSFW) do head over to his website to read the full interview and see his brilliant work.
+This post was inspired by an interview with British Celebrity photographer Rankin.
+Do head over to his website to read the full interview and see his brilliant work.

 Here are a couple more links to get you started off on your portrait photography!